ihmwg/python-ihm/docs/usage.rst

 from the input data.
-A protocol can consist of :class:`multiple steps <ihm.protocol.Step>`, such as molecular dynamics or Monte Carlo, followed by one or more analyses, such as clustering, filtering, or rescoring, described by :class:`ihm.analysis.Analysis` objects.
+A protocol can consist of :class:`multiple steps <ihm.protocol.Step>`, such as molecular dynamics or Monte Carlo, followed by one or more analyses, such as clustering, filtering, rescoring, or validation, described by :class:`ihm.analysis.Analysis` objects.
-These objects generally take an :class:`~ihm.Assembly` to indicate what part of the system was modeled and a
+These objects generally take an :class:`~ihm.Assembly` to indicate what part of the system was considered and a
-:class:`group of datasets <ihm.dataset.DatasetGroup>` to show which data guided the modeling.
+:class:`group of datasets <ihm.dataset.DatasetGroup>` to show which data guided the modeling or analysis.

 :class:`ihm.model.Model` objects give the actual coordinates of the final generated models.
 These point to the :class:`~ihm.Assembly` of what was